 The following image looks less like makeup than a barbeque sauce brush.

 An Ellis Faas bonus: No lip pencil is required.
 The brush is tapered at the edge so it lets me follow the shape of my lips and then bring the color inward.
 I also like that I can wear this deep red quite naturally, which makes my lips look very flushed, or I can apply it quite strongly for more drama.

 Here's Milky Lips L201 blended out to a stain.
 No lip pencil, no special prep work.
 And, yes, I used the brush end to achieve this look, but I "finished" the surface with my fingertip:

 And here's what the Ellis Red looks like on my lips applied full strength:

 If you go for the more dramatic look, make sure your lips are in good condition (flake free), and it might be helpful to tone down the skin around your mouth, because you don't want any facial redness competing with the red of this gorgeous lipstick.
 You can also clean up your application after with a concealer brush dipped in the barest amount of concealer, so the edges are quite crisp.
 I did not do any special prep work for the image above, not even lip pencil.

 A single application lasts 4-6 hours with minimal fading.
 The finish is kiss proof, but it will transfer to a coffee cup if I apply gloss or balm on top.

-Ellis Faas Milky Lips ($35) are exclusive to Bergdorf Goodman and Space NK (€25.00).
+As of this writing, Ellis Faas Milky Lips ($35) are exclusive to Bergdorf Goodman and Space NK (€25.00).
 I purchased mine from the ellisfaas.com web site.